CloudTestDrive/EventLabs/AppDev/container/glassfish_import.md

 ![](images/Containers.PNG)

 - Click on the "View Logs" button.
-The password is in the first line of the logfilee
+The password is in the first line of the logfile

 ![](images/LogFile.PNG)